Cyriaque Gillain: First World War

 At the outbreak of the First World War, in August 1914, Gillain was the commander of the 4th Lancer regiment.
 In this function, he soon distinguished himself during the Battle of Halen on 12 August, where the Belgian cavalry was able to defeat their German counterparts in a tactical victory.

 On 12 October, he assumed command of the 1st cavalry brigade, with which he took part in the Battle of the Yser.
-During the war, he was promoted several times, first to major general in February 1915, then lieutenant general in January 1917.
+During the war, he was promoted several times, first to major general in February 1915, then lieutenant general in January 1917 when he received the command of the 5th Infantry Division.

 Eventually, on 11 April 1918, king Albert appointed Gillain as chief of staff of the army.
 On 17 April, under his command, the Belgian army was able to put a halt to a German offensive in the Battle of Merckem, a part of the larger Battle of the Lys that culminated in a decisive victory for the Allied forces.
 After the start of the Hundred Days Offensive, the final stage of the war, Gillain was tasked with the command of the Army reserves, while king Albert assumed command of the offensive operations.